1. Main points

 Notes:

-3. “*” represents data that have been removed for confidentiality reasons.
-This includes percentages less than 1%, breakdowns with a count of 10 or fewer, and breakdowns with a micro business count of 10 or fewer.
-(Micro business has fewer than 10 employees).
+2. Data have been removed for confidentiality reasons.
+This includes percentages fewer than 1%, breakdowns with a count of 10 or fewer, and breakdowns with a micro business count of 10 or fewer (a micro business has fewer than 10 employees).

-Prices bought and sold increased, single-site businesses not permanently stopped trading, broken down by region, UK, 1 August 2022 to 31 August 2023
+Prices sold increased, single-site businesses not permanently stopped trading, weighted by count, broken down by nation and region, UK, 1 September 2024 to 30 September 2025

 Embed code